-Chicken thigh recipes are a delicious way to make the most of this versatile and inexpensive cut.
-We’ve got lots of mouth-watering recipes to choose from including chicken thigh bakes, butter chicken curry and a chicken and chorizo filo pie.
+We’ve got lots of mouth-watering chicken thigh recipes to choose from including chicken thigh bakes, butter chicken curry and a chicken and chorizo filo pie.
+There are many delicious way to make the most of this versatile and inexpensive cut – and we’re here to show you how.

 We’ve got lots of chicken recipes to choose from, but chicken thighs are cheaper than chicken breasts and have more flavour too.
 Chicken is one of our favourite ingredients and we love finding new and interesting ways to cook with it.